 , or in this case, contract vyper vy.vy, is the command to compile the contract.

-- Select Vyper from the toolbar, then select Compile contract.vy.
+- From the toolbar, choose Vyper, then select “Compile contract.vy.”

-Put the deployed contract through its paces
+Test the deployed contract extensively